-- Provide all the information and systems necessary to register students for their test date, delivering a complete list of registrants to you in the week prior to the test.
+Provide all the information and systems necessary to register students for their test date and deliver a complete list of registrants to you prior to the test.

-- Print, package, and ship all the necessary materials to your school prior to the test date, including proctoring instructions and pre-paid return postage with which to return the students’ answer sheets.
+Print, package, and ship all the necessary materials to your school prior to the test, including proctoring manuals and pre-paid return postage with which to return the students’ answer sheets.

-- Process, score, and analyze the results, producing a detailed score report and personalized test recommendation for every student who tests.
+Process, score, and analyze the results, producing a detailed score report and test recommendation for every student.

-- Schedule small-group online meetings with parents to review the results and discuss our testing recommendations free of charge.
+Schedule small-group online meetings with parents to review the results and discuss testing recommendations free of charge.

 The Agnostic Diagnostic is divided into seven short sections, each modeled on one of the sections of either the SAT or ACT.
 It takes about three hours to complete, does not include an essay, and nearly all questions are multiple-choice.

 The first section is a Reading Test.
 Students read several passages in formats that models the SAT.
 The questions here test reading comprehension with a focus on understanding the development of themes throughout the passage.

 The next section is an English Test.
 This is a fast-paced section that tests familiarity with the conventions of written English, including punctuation and sentence structure, within the context of analytical, persuasive, and first-person passages.
 This section models both the SAT and ACT, as the two tests are nearly identical in format for this set of tasks.